- Integration Overview

 Other related sections of the PMKI:

-Project Integration Management describes the processes used to identify, define, combine, unify, and coordinate the various processes and activities within all of the other project management process groups and project management knowledge areas.
+Project Integration Management describes the processes used to identify, define, combine, unify, and coordinate all of the various processes and activities needed to successfully deliver the project's objectives.
 It involves a project manager making choices about:

 Integration Management focuses on the coordination and integration of the various project management activities performed by different discipline experts including:

 Organizations create the environment within which projects and programs operate.
 The organizational aspects of project, program, and portfolio management, including entities such as PMOs are the focus of the Organizations & Governance section of the PMKI.

 WP: EEF and OPA – The Differences.
 Outlines the 'Enterprise Environment Factors' (EEF) and 'Organizational Process Assets' (OPS) that may assist or constrain the work.

 WP: PDC Taxonomy.
 This paper describes the overall Project Delivery Capability (PDC) framework needed by an organization to successfully create value from its projects and programs.